nisiddharth/DocAppoint/README.md

 # Hack36
 MNNIT First Year.
-This is an Android Application.
+-This is an Android Application.
-Hack36 is the administrator portal.
+-final is the zipped file.
-Sign Up is the user portal.
+-HealthApp is the apk.